 I generally restrict post-production to minor adjustments to contrast (using the Curves tool in Lightroom) and try always to retain realistic colour saturation.

 All of the images on this website were composed with the final aspect ratio in mind.
 I often make use of the 4 x 5 or 5 x 4 crop, as I find this aspect ratio to be the most satisfying.
 I will however crop an image square, or leave it in the original 2 x 3 or 3 x 2 aspect ratio where I feel that the subject demands this.
 With only one exception, the hi-resolution originals of the photos in the galleries are all at least 3744 pixels wide on their shortest side and can comfortably be printed to A3 size and beyond.

 All of the images were composed in ‘Live View’ mode, with an on-screen grid (enabled via one of the menu functions) to indicate the borders of the intended crop (e.g. 4 x 5, square), or a 4 x 5 crop pre-applied, as desired.
-The camera features a mirror-lock-up facility; together with an electronic shutter release this avoids any loss of image sharpness through residual camera movement during exposure.
+The use of the mirror-lock-up facility together with an electronic shutter release avoids any loss of image sharpness through residual camera movement during exposure.

 Between early 2010 and mid-2017 I used a Canon EOS5D Mark II, with a 21MP sensor (5616 x 3744 pixels), and three Canon L-series lenses (17-40mm f/4, 24-105mm f/4 IS, 70-200mm f/4).